 National Advisory Council

-Council members have expertise in fields related to the foundation’s mission, such as psychiatry, community health, sociology, philanthropy, public policy and law.
-They bring a variety of perspectives to our work, including consumer and family advocacy, lived experience of mental health, public and private sector practice, and academia.
+Providing guidance and expertise to the foundation on strategic planning, major grant initiatives, and other priorities.National Advisory Council members have expertise in fields related to the Hogg Foundation’s mission, including psychiatry, community health, social work, sociology, philanthropy, public policy, and law.
+They bring a variety of perspectives to our work, including consumer and family advocacy, lived experience of mental health, public and private sector practice, academia, and rural life.

 Appointed by the foundation’s executive director, council members serve staggered five-year terms and meet annually.